• Skip to main content

 Lunges involve a large range of motion at your hips, making them a lot like a moving stretch.

-Done regularly, lunges could help improve your hip mobility, leading to fewer aches, pains, and even less pulled muscles.
+Done regularly, lunges could help improve your hip mobility, leading to fewer aches, and pains, and even fewer pulled muscles.

 Train both legs equally